Connectors

 Connectors use a two-tier model:

-2. **User connection**: Individual users provide their own credentials (e.g., an API key) to connect their personal account.
-Agent Mode uses these credentials to act on the user's behalf.
+2. **User connection**: Individual users authorize their account with OAuth or provide a personal token.
+Agent Mode uses the connection to act on the user's behalf.

 {% hint style="info" %}